gitbutlerapp/gitbutler/DEVELOPMENT.md

 2. Rust

-For both Mac OS and Linux, you can use the following `rustup` quick install scripti to get all the necessary tools.
+For both Mac OS and Linux, you can use the following `rustup` quick install script to get all the necessary tools.

 ```bash
 cd gitbutler-repo